Kief5555/Kahoot-Flooder/README.md

 4. After that, it should say: C: (or H:)\yourfolder
 5. Type in npm init -y keep pressing enter if it asks you for anything.
 6. Close windows powershell then go into the folder you created and delete a file that is named "index.js". (if you dont have it, skip this)
-7. Once that is completed, click [here]() to download the kahoot flooder code.
+7. Once that is completed, click [here](https://github.com/Kief5555/kahoot-flooder/archive/refs/heads/main.zip) to download the kahoot flooder code.
 8. Open the zip file you just downloaded and drag the all the contents into the folder you created earlier.
+Drag the src file in too, but ignore it.
 9. Reopen powershell and see if you still have C: (or H:)\the folder name you created earlier.
 If you dont, do step 3 and come back to this step after.
 Type in "npm i"
 10. Type in "node flood.js".
 If there is an error like this [here](https://ibb.co/m6hkG3V) follow the instuctions [here](https://github.com/Kief5555/kahoot-flooder/blob/main/src-issue.md).
 If you dont have the issue, your good!